 Know Why You Are Quitting

-Pick a reason that you believe in, be it for your family or for yourself.
-If you do not believe in your reason, it is that much harder to quit.
+Pick a reason that you believe in.
+It may be for your family or for yourself.
+Quitting will be harder if you do not believe in your reason.

 Take it One Day at a Time

 Focus on making it through one day without smoking.
 Remember, it will get easier as time goes on.
 Nicotine will soon leave your system.
 The worst of the withdrawal symptoms will go away with it.

 Some people may choose to quit all at once.
 This may not work for everyone.
 You may want to start by smoking fewer cigarettes each day.
 Once you reach seven cigarettes per day, it is time to fully stop.
 Set a quit day and stick to it.

 Think about the places and things that lead to smoking.
 Remove triggers when you are able.
 Get rid of the ashtrays at home.
 Do not come back from lunch 15 minutes early to sneak in a cigarette break.
 Do not go to places where smoking is part of the atmosphere.

 Practice the Three D's